 Stephen M. Rutner, Ph.D.

-Professor of Practice, SCM - Marketing & Supply Chain Management
+Professor of Practice, SCM - Marketing and Supply Chain Management

 Education: University of Tennessee